 Why is API security a hot topic?
-If you google API security, you will come across tonnes of pages and white papers, global research and advisory firms publishing reports and predictions on future of APIs and their security.
-This is because everyone wants to know if it is really a wise decision to move towards REST based APIs widely popular for human readable JSON data interchange format while more and more businesses are transforming their entire operations through the convenient APIs.
+If you google API security, you will come across tonnes of pages and white papers, a global research and advisory firms publishing reports and predictions on the future of APIs and their security.
+Let us dive deeper to learn why API safety is important while more and more businesses are transforming their operations through APIs.

-Another evidence is the number of APIs that are added every year on ProgrammableWeb, a subsidiary of MuleSoft, which publishes a repository of web APIs, mashups and applications.
+Another piece of evidence is the number of APIs that were added every year on ProgrammableWeb, a subsidiary of MuleSoft, which publishes a repository of web APIs, mashups, and applications.

-The new focus of cyber attacks will be API based as predicted by many independent research organizations and analysts.
+The new focus of cyber attacks will be APIs as predicted by many independent research organizations and analysts.
 One such study by Gartner says that in the next couple of years, APIs will account for 90% of the attack surface and API abuses will become the most-frequent attack vector.
-The largest risks are associated with financial organizations, most of which are still on legacy systems and rely heavily on mainframes, that are drifting towards APIs for revamping their IT infrastructure of decades.
-With shift towards PSD2 and Open Banking, financial institutions have publicly available APIs with users’ banking information
+The largest risks are associated with financial organizations, most of which are still on legacy systems and rely heavily on mainframes, that are drifting towards APIs for revamping their IT infrastructure.
+With a shift towards Real-Time Payments and Open Banking, financial institutions have publicly available APIs with users’ banking information at stake.

-News about API related breaches isn’t new, and the best of the best has been victim to API based attacks naturally due to the widespread API proliferation.
-For instance, Social media giant, Facebook, in 2018 reported a security breach leading to exposure of nearly 50 million accounts.
+News about API-related breaches isn’t new, and the best of the best have been victims of API-based attacks naturally due to the widespread API proliferation.
+For instance, social media giant, Facebook reported a security breach in 2018 leading to the exposure of nearly 50 million accounts.
 This was supposedly an access-token-harvesting attack where attackers tried to “query APIs” and specifically target “profile retrieval API” said Zuckerberg.
-This obviously would have cost the company millions of dollars in investigation, redesign and having had to immediately reset access tokens of over 90 million users!
+This obviously cost the company millions of dollars in investigation, redesign, and having had to immediately reset access tokens of over 90 million users!

-Other such companies who have had similar such breaches are McDonalds, Twitter, Panera Bread, T-Mobile, Instagram, Salesforce, Snapchat, the US Internal Revenue Service and the biggest name of all is Capital One which was hacked and information leaked of over 100 million individuals.
+Other such companies who have had similar breaches are Mcdonald’s, Twitter, Panera Bread, T-Mobile, Instagram, Salesforce, Snapchat, the US Internal Revenue Service and the biggest name of all is Capital One which was hacked and information of over 100 million individuals was leaked.

 There is no denying that there has been a shift in internet traffic patterns and the data that is being exchanged is in most cases either XML or JSON formats.
 This has led to ramifications in overall security strategies.
 Traditional measures that focused on protecting servers and systems by observing traffic have been attempted to extend to API traffic as well but haven’t been enough.
 They have been proven less robust specifically due to newer architectural designs and environmental limitations.

-Therefore, one of the first things an organization’s IT security department must do is to educate itself on the possible types of attacks, learn from the security breaches that have occurred and speculate the types of future attacks.
+Therefore, one of the first things an organization’s IT security department must do is to educate itself on the possible types of attacks, learn from the security breaches that have occurred, and speculate on the types of future attacks.

 - Injection Attacks – A malicious code, usually a query or a script, is embedded into an unsecured software program to stage an attack, most notably SQL injection and cross-site scripting.
-Code injection techniques are popular in system hacking or cracking to gain information, privilege escalation or unauthorized access to a system.
-Injection can result in data loss or corruption, lack of accountability, or denial of access.
-Injection can sometimes lead to complete host takeover.
+Code injection techniques are popular in system hacking or cracking to gain information, privilege escalation, or unauthorized access to a system.
+The injection can result in data loss or corruption, lack of accountability, or denial of access.
+The injection can sometimes lead to a complete host takeover.

 - Man-In-The-Middle-Attack (MITM) – An unauthorized third party secretly relays and possibly alters the communications between two parties who believe that they are directly communicating with each other e.g. getting control of the payment API would allow a hacker to redirect payments to his/her own accounts.

-- CSRF Attack – Cross-Site Request Forgery (CSRF) force logged-in users to silently open URLs that perform actions unintentionally.
-E.g. change the email address on their account, to change their password, or to make a payment by passing the action itself in the URL.
+- CSRF Attack – Cross-Site Request Forgery (CSRF) forces logged-in users to silently open URLs that perform actions unintentionally.
+E.g. changing the email address on their account, changing their password, or making a payment by passing the action itself in the URL.

 - Broken Access Control – An attacker can bypass or control authentication into web applications compromising web tokens, API keys, passwords, account recovery options, password reset methods, account permissions, session management, etc.

-- Distributed Denial of Services – Most common type of attack where a malicious attempt is made to disrupt normal traffic by flooding requests to a target system blocking resources and leading to breakdown of APIs.
+- Distributed Denial of Services (DDoS) – Most common type of attack where a malicious attempt is made to disrupt regular traffic by flooding requests to a target system blocking resources and leading to the breakdown of APIs.